alissonperez/employee-manager/README.md

 Employee Manager
 ==================

-An app to manage employess with:
+An app to manage employees with:

-- A Django Admin panel to manage employees' data
+- A Django Admin panel to manage employees' data.
-- A read-only API to list all employees
+- A read-only API to list all employees.

 Installation
 -------------